Notre Dame fire wakes the world up to dangers of lead dust

 Follow Thomas Adamson on Twitter: @ThomasAdamson_K

-Associated Press writers Giada Zampano in Rome, David Caruso in New York and Daria Litvinova in Moscow contributed to this report
+Associated Press writers Giada Zampano in Rome, Ciaran Giles in Madrid, Frank Jordans in Berlin, David Caruso in New York and Daria Litvinova in Moscow contributed to this report

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.